ki3v/xtramtest/README.md

 [Ruud's diagnostic ROM fitted to PC and XT clones](https://minuszerodegrees.net/ruuds_diagnostic_rom/clones/clones.htm)

-The RAM layout may be different on these machines, so make sure to determine if your board differs from what is shown here.

 ### Method 2: Installing as an "option ROM"

 The second way this ROM can be used is by installing it as an "option ROM".
 The exact method of preparing a ROM chip will vary (and is currently left as an exercise for the reader, as they say), but it is the same as preparing any other option ROM such as XT-IDE.